 Ferry Pier to Mui Wo Rural Committee Road

 Once you arrive at Mui Wo Ferry Pier, exit and turn right.
 Walk along the pedestrian path that runs along the cycling track.
-Between here and the waterfall there are a couple of points of interests that we’ll touch upon in the this section.
+Between here and the waterfall there are a couple of points of interest that we’ll touch upon in this section.

 Walk along the Silvermine Bay promenade towards Silvermine Beach.
 Once you reach the bridge that connects the road to Silvermine Beach, continue walking straight, on the left side of the stream (River Silver).

 Fun fact about the bridge: The bridge is called the Five-cent Bridge as people passing it back in the day had to pay 5 cents.
-In Cantonese, it translate to Tau Ling Bridge.
+In Cantonese, it translates to Tau Ling Bridge.

-Walk past Starbucks and Stoep (great South African restaurant) till you reach the bridge on the other side.
+Walk past Starbucks and Stoep (a great South African restaurant) till you reach the bridge on the other side.
 Turn right, and then left onto Ngau Shu Street.